senchalabs/docs-i18n/guides/class_system/README.md

         }
     });

-We're just using the browser's built in confirm function, which opens a dialog asking the user the question and offering "Yes" and "No" as answers.
-The applier functions allow you to cancel the name change if you return false.
-As it happens the confirm function will return either new or old name depending on whether the user clicks Yes or No.
+The previous code sample uses the browser's built in confirm function, which opens a dialog asking the user the question and offering "Yes" and "No" as answers.
+The applier functions allow you to cancel the name change if the confirm call returned false.
+As it happens, the confirm function returns either the new or old name, depending on whether the user clicks Yes or No.

-If we make a new Bob and try to change his name, but then click No when prompted, his name won't change after all:
+If we create a new Bob instance and try to change his name, but then click No when prompted, his name will not change after all:

     var bob = Ext.create('Human', {
         name: 'Bob'